Tight Stability Bounds for Robust Distributed Learning: Byzantine Failures Hurt Generalization More than Data Poisoning: Introduction

-To this end, we use algorithmic stability~\cite{Bousquet2002StabilityAG, JMLR:v6:elisseeff05a} as our analytical tool for quantifying resilience to both forms of attacks.
-Algorithmic stability, which measures an algorithm's sensitivity to changes in a single training example, offers key advantages over alternatives techniques for characterizing generalization.
-Unlike uniform convergence bounds~\cite{vapnik1998statistical, bach-ltfp}, which typically rely on i.i.d.\ assumptions and restricted hypothesis spaces, or PAC-Bayes~\cite{mcallester1999pac, alquier2024user} and mutual information bounds~\cite{russo2019much}, which provide less direct insight into algorithm-specific behavior, algorithmic stability takes an algorithm-centric view of generalization.
-This makes it particularly well-suited for robust distributed learning, where it enables a focused analysis of how specific attacks and robust aggregation rules influence the generalization performance of the overall learning procedure.
+To this end, we use algorithmic stability~\citep{Bousquet2002StabilityAG} to quantify generalization resilience against both forms of attacks.
+In particular, uniform stability---which measures an algorithm's sensitivity to the replacement of a single training example---offers a worst-case, distribution-free, and algorithm-centric perspective on generalization.
+This stands in contrast to approaches based on uniform convergence~\citep{vapnik1998statistical}, PAC-Bayes~\citep{mcallester1999pac}, or mutual information~\citep{russo2019much}, which provide less direct insight into algorithm-specific behavior.
+This makes stability well-suited for addressing the open question under consideration, as it enables a focused analysis of the potential harm posed by different threat models on the generalization performance of robust learning algorithms.